19 FAQs people ask about dismissing employees

-13. We have a new employee who is demanding expensive modifications to some machinery on safety grounds.
-Can we just tell them to pack up and go?
+13. Can we dismiss a new employee who is demanding expensive modifications to some machinery on safety grounds?

 No. If you sack someone for pointing out an imminent risk to health and safety, it is automatically deemed to be an unfair dismissal, regardless of his or her length of service.
 You should take the comments seriously, take such steps as are reasonable (for example, asking the opinion of the Health & Safety Executive), and ensure that your disciplinary procedure is followed.

-14. In which cases is length of service immaterial?
+14. When is length of service immaterial in unfair dismissal claims?